 Hornbill ESP32 Dev

-This first card solves the main defect of the current ESP32 cards, a width too large that makes use on breadboard almost impossible.
-This card is narrower.
+This first board solves the main defect of the current ESP32 boards, a width too large that makes use on breadboard almost impossible.
+This board is narrower.
 It comes close to the Arduino Nano V3 in terms of dimensions.
 The board is built around the usual ESP-WROOM-32 module.
 For the record, here are the main features:

 - Module: ESP WROOM32 certified FCC, CE, IC, MIC (Telec), KCC and NCC